brainglobe/brainglobe.github.io/docs/source/blog/mouse-atlases-added.md

 **Figure 4.
 A coronal section of the Australian mouse brain, showing annotations in the right hemisphere.**

-At 15um pixel size, the [Australian mouse brain atlas](https://imaging.org.au/AMBMC/) is the highest-resolution MRI-based mouse brain atlas currently available, and comes with annotations based on a widely used histological atlas [^Paxinos].
-It may therefore be most useful in cases where one would like to compare regions from histology to corresponding MRI data.
+At 15um pixel size, the [Australian mouse brain atlas](https://imaging.org.au/AMBMC/) (Figure 4.) is the highest-resolution MRI-based mouse brain atlas currently available, and comes with annotations based on a widely used histological atlas [^Paxinos].
+It may therefore be most useful in cases where one would like to compare regions from histology to corresponding MRI data in fine detail, and is available in BrainGlobe as `australian_mouse_15um`.

 [^Paxinos]: Paxinos and Franklin, The Mouse Brain in Stereotaxic Coordinates, [ISBN 0123694604](https://books.google.co.uk/books/about/The_Mouse_Brain_in_Stereotaxic_Coordinat.html)